 Violence in the Workplace: Recognize the Risk and Take Action

 Wherever people interact at work there is a potential for violence, regardless of the job.
-This course helps frontline supervisors, workers and anyone else with an interest in workplace safety develop a clear understanding of what workplace violence is, the consequences of workplace violence and preventive measures that can be taken.
+This course helps front-line supervisors, workers and anyone with an interest in workplace safety to develop a clear understanding of workplace violence, the consequences and preventative measures that can be taken.

-- What to do when involved in an incident of workplace violence
+- What to do when you’re involved in an incident of workplace violence.

-- Know what occupations and jobs are at higher risk for violence
+- Know which occupations and jobs have the potential for more violence.

-- Understand what the employer should do, including their legal responsibilities
+- Understand what employers should do in respect to workplace violence, including their legal responsibilities.

 Average time to complete this course is about one hour.

-Violence in the Workplace: Recognize the Risk and Take Action was developed by the Canadian Center for Occupational Health and Safety (CCOHS) and is delivered in partnership with WorkSafe Saskatchewan.
+Violence in the Workplace: Recognize the Risk and Take Action was developed by the Canadian Centre for Occupational Health and Safety (CCOHS) and is delivered in partnership with WorkSafe Saskatchewan.

 If you need to develop and implement a workplace violence prevention program in your organization, see Violence in the Workplace: Establish a Prevention Program.

-This course is delivered as an online e-learning course.
-All you need is a computer, access to the Internet – and you are ready to go!
-This e-learning course is designed to help you learn at your own pace and in your own environment at your own convenience.
+This is an e-learning course.
+All you need is a computer, access to the internet and you are ready to go!
+This e-learning course lets you learn at your own pace, in your own environment and at your convenience.

 CCOHS courses are unique in that they are developed by subject specialists and are reviewed by employers and representatives from labour and government.
 This ensures that their content and approach are unbiased and credible.